 How can I prevent future yeast infections?

-- The best way to reduce your risk of getting a yeast infection is to avoid things that promote the growth of yeast.
-Here’s how to do that:
+The best way to reduce your risk of getting a yeast infection is to avoid things that promote the growth of yeast.
+Here’s how:

 - Keep the vaginal area clean and dry.
-After showering, dry the area thoroughly; always remove wet swimsuits and exercise clothes right away; and limit the amount of time you spend in hot tubs or very hot baths.
+After showering, dry the area thoroughly.
+Always remove wet swimsuits and exercise clothes right away and change into cotton pants without underwear.
+Limit the amount of time you spend in hot tubs or very hot baths.

 - Let the area breathe.
 Wear cotton, not nylon, underwear; and avoid tights and pantyhose without a cotton lining, as well as tight pants.
 Consider not wearing underwear during sleep to allow some airflow.